kedacore/keda-docs/content/docs/2.4/scalers/azure-storage-blob.md

 **Parameter list:**

-- `blobContainerName` - Name of container in an Azure Storage account
+- `blobContainerName` - Name of container in an Azure Storage account.
 - `blobCount` - Average target value to trigger scaling actions. (default: 5)
 - `connectionFromEnv` - Name of the environment variable your deployment uses to get the connection string.
+- `accountName` - Name of the storage account that the container belongs to.
 - `blobPrefix` - Prefix for the Blob.
 Use this to specify sub path for the blobs if required. (default: `""`)
 - `blobDelimiter` - Delimiter for identifying the blob prefix. (default: `/`)
 - `cloud` - Name of the cloud environment that the blob belongs to.
 Must be a known Azure cloud environment, or `Private` for Azure Stack Hub or Air Gapped clouds. (valid values: `AzurePublicCloud`, `AzureUSGovernmentCloud`, `AzureChinaCloud`, `AzureGermanCloud`, `Private`; default: `AzurePublicCloud`)